kubamaruszczyk1604/KMeansCSharp/README.md

 ## Disclaimer
 This code was tested with few datasets and gives results that are close to ground truth.
-It also works fine for image posterization and extracting colour paletes (although it is quite slow for larger images).
+It also works fine for image posterization and colour paletes extraction (although it is quite slow for larger images and hugher k's).
-However, I cannot guarantee it is 100% bug free.
+I cannot guarantee that it is 100% bug free.
 If you find any part of it useful, feel free to use it however you like.